andersmurphy/andersmurphy-blog/resources/posts/2025-12-02-100000-tps-over-a-billion-rows-the-unreasonable-effectiveness-of-sqlite.md

 ;; => 702 TPS
 ```

-But, wait our transactions are not, which they need to be if we want consistent transaction processing (SQLite is isolation serialisable by design).
-Better fix that and handle retries.
+But, wait our transactions are not serialisable, which they need to be if we want consistent transaction processing (SQLite is isolation serialisable by design).
+We better fix that and handle retries.

 ```clojure
 (tx-per-second 10000